FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files.md

 pynx read --help
 ```

-??? info "A note to Windows users"
+??? info "A note for Windows users"

     If you run `pynx read` from `git bash`, you need to set the environmental variable
     `MSYS_NO_PATHCONV` to avoid the [path translation in Windows Git MSys](https://stackoverflow.com/questions/7250130/how-to-stop-mingw-and-msys-from-mangling-path-names-given-at-the-command-line#34386471).